 There are several key indicators we can look at that will help us answer that question.
 You need to observe your child to see:

-1. How well does he interact with others?
+1. How well does he/she interact with others?

 If your child has not been away from you at all then

-START SMALL: arrange to leave your child with a trusted friend or relative for an hour or so (take a walk around the block or a bubble bath) and enroll her in a library story hour or other local program where she will have other adults who are in charge.
+START SMALL: arrange to leave your child with a trusted friend or relative for an hour or so (take a walk around the block or a bubble bath) and enroll her in a library story hour or other local program.

-3. How well does he transition from snack to play to story to craft to quiet time?
+3. How well does he/she transition from snack to play to story to craft to quiet time?

 If your child has not had any experience with this or does not transition well then

-START SMALL: during the day, let your child know you will be turning off the TV at the next commercial…tell him it will be naptime after the last page of the book is finished…find opportunities to have your child transition from one activity to another.
+START SMALL: during the day, let your child know you will be turning off the TV at the next commercial…tell him it will be naptime after the last page of the book is finished…find opportunities during the day to have your child transition from one activity to another.